SoimulPatriei/TMCleaner/README.md

 ## What Next
 To see how to run the software in each modality read the corresponding tutorials in the Documentation directory.
-This introductory instructions are also available in ...
+This introductory instructions are also available in [General Documentation](Documentation/General%20Documentation.pdf)

 ## Acknowledgments
 The development of this tool has been supported by the People Programme (Marie Curie Actions) of the European Unions Framework Programme (FP7/2007-2013) under REA grant agreement no. 317471.